Like, how do you know what is resident-related damage that they should be charged for, during…

 And then the owner is going to get the rest of the house ready, or we’re going to get it ready for them.

-And then we’re going to get this thing back on the market and find another great tenant for them.
+And then we’re going to get this thing back on the market and find another great resident for them.

-So, hope that helps, give you a little insight into what is normal wear and tear versus tenant-related damage in your Atlanta rental house.
+So, hope that helps, give you a little insight into what is normal wear and tear versus resident-related damage in your Atlanta rental house.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.